meibraransari/dotfiles/README.md

 [![Latest Version][releases-badge]][releases-link]

+## 📝 Prerequisites
 > These are my configuration dotfiles which provide me the 💪🏽 power of automation using keyboard shortcuts and reduce time on the terminal related to relevant tasks.

+Brain not poisoned with beer so you have enough brain cells to read this manual

 ## 📥 Installation Command.